Xylophone and Marimba Building E-Books from Jim McCarthy

 Get Started Now!

-You can click on the order link below on this page, and you can instantly download the plans for this Two Octave Mini-Marimba, and start building immediately...
+When you click on the order link below on this page, you will instantly have download access to the plans for this Two Octave Marimba, and can start building immediately...

 But before you do I want you know know something really important....